kanghui-learning/kanghui-learning.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Computer Science, University of Connecticut, 2024-Present
-* M.S. in Computer Science, Huazhong University of Science and Technology (HUST), 2020-2024
+* M.S. in Control Science and Engineering, Huazhong University of Science and Technology (HUST), 2020-2024
-* B.S. in Computer Science, University of Electronic Science and Technology of China (UESTC), 2016-2020
+* B.S. in Automation, University of Electronic Science and Technology of China (UESTC), 2016-2020

 Work & Research Experience
 ======